 Health Policy and Administration Core Requirements: HPA students must complete HPA 403, HPA 444, HPA 460, HPA 467 and one of the following: HPA 430, HPA 432, HPA 445 or HPA 465.

 Shared Credit Hours

-- Shared Field Work/ Field Instruction Hours With proper planning and approval of the SPH advisor, the joint program may be reduced by an additional three to five semester hours by incorporating a significant public health experience into the Social Work Field Instruction (SocW 570-573).
+Field Work/ Field Instruction Hours: With proper planning and approval of the SPH advisor, the joint program may be reduced by an additional three to five semester hours by incorporating a significant public health experience into the Social Work Field Instruction III/IV (SocW 572-573).

-The maximum allowable number of shared credit hours is 20 semester hours.
+Maximum Permissible Shared Hours: The maximum allowable number of shared credit hours is 17 semester hours for students in the School Social Work Concentration.
+The maximum allowable number of shared credit hours for students in the other three MSW concentrations is 20 semester hours.
 The actual number of shared credit hours that will be permitted is dependent upon the student’s division and advisor approval.

-Students will typically alternate between the colleges beginning with the MSW; for example, in Year 1 students will complete the MSW core course requirements in Year 2.
-Students will complete the majority of MPH course requirements in Year 3.
-Students will return to the College of Social Work to complete their MSW concentration requirements and may also take MPH coursework.
-Students may require one additional semester to complete their MPH coursework within the School of Public Health.
+Progression through the Program: Students will typically alternate between the colleges beginning with the MSW.
+For example, in Year 1 students will complete the MSW core course requirements; in Year 2 students will complete the majority of MPH course requirements; and in Year 3 students will return to the College of Social Work to complete their MSW specialization requirements and may also take any remaining MPH coursework.
+In some instances students may require one additional semester to complete their MPH coursework within the School of Public Health.

 Tuition and Fees: Tuition and fees charged by the two programs differ.
 Students will be charged MSW tuition and fees for their first year of study and MPH tuition and fees for the second year.
 In year three, MSW tuition and fees will be applied again.
 If students must then complete remaining credit hours for the MPH program, the student will be charged MPH tuition and fees for their final semester of attendance.